TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

          .. container:: card-body

+            The :ref:`configuration overview <t3coreapi:config-overview>`
-            TYPO3 is well known for being extensive and easy to configure.
-The :ref:`t3coreapi:config-overview` in :ref:`TYPO3 Explained <t3coreapi:start>`
+            in :ref:`TYPO3 Explained <t3coreapi:start>`
-            gives you an overview of the various configuration options available to you.
+            gives an overview of the various configuration options available.
+            It contains a description of the main system configuration options.

             *  :ref:`Site Handling and Configuration <sitehandling-basics>` shows you how to setup domains, languages, human-readable URLs and error pages.